SodabaOloumi/blockchain-developer-bootcamp-final-project/README.md

 Blockchain comes with some properties including transparency, immutability, removal of intermediaries, and decentralization.
 These properties make it exceptional for creating a system is built that successfully can create, manage and disable patients data.
 Information can be share in a secure manner .
 This system provides benefits to the medical staff as well as the patients due to transparency in how data is handle and secure.
+Allows Medical Record System to maintain records of patients in their network.
+Records can be accessed by doctor and patient .
+A patient's record can be shared ,The doctor and the patient themselves can allow the third person to see the record.

+My motivation for writing this dapp is because I live in Afghanistan and my country is weak in terms of health system.
+The medical information is recorded in paper form.
+Every hospital has its own system.
+Usually  people of my country travel abroad for treatment .
+In this case,when  the patient  start their treatment inside the country and later continue the treatment abroad.
+It is difficult to keep a paper records and it's likely to get lost Having a record of patient information in the treatment process can help .
+This system allows patients access their information anywhere, anytime.

 ##  Contract Workflow
 1: Patient and doctor  will have to register themselves on the contract.